 Let’s Be Clear: Transparency as a Strategic Advantage

-As information about a company’s operations becomes readily available, it’s easier than ever for consumers to consider how well business practices fit with their personal beliefs—and broadcast their findings around the world.
+Now than ever, it’s easier for consumers to consider how well business practices fit with their personal beliefs – and broadcast their findings around the world.
 Companies shouldn’t wait for customers to expose inconsistencies, but proactively build transparency into operations.